dojo/docs/developer/design/bootstrap.rst

 ============

 Dojo v1.7 includes a new loader and refactored bootstrap that adds several exciting new features.
-For users with significant published applications, v1.7 maintains 100% compatibility with v1.6, and legacy user can simply ignore these new features.
+For users with significant published applications, v1.7 maintains 100% compatibility with v1.6 and legacy user can simply ignore these new features.

-For those interested in leveraging the new features available in v1.7, Dojo may used in a variety of environments, loaded with any of several AMD-compliant loaders, configured through three mechanisms, and highly optimized with the new Dojo build system.
+Consequent to the enhancements and new features available in v1.7, Dojo may used in a variety of environments, loaded with any of several AMD-compliant loaders, configured through three mechanisms, and highly optimized with the new Dojo build system.
 All of these features are implemented in the Dojo loader and bootstrap.
 This document describes the design and rational of these two foundational subsystems.

 This document is not necessary material for normal Dojo users.
 It is intended for Javascript programmers that want to quickly understand the internal design of the the loader and bootstrap subsystems.
 Advanced users will also find this information useful in pushing the toolkit in atypical applications.
-While this document does include some examples, it is not tutorial in nature but rather intended to be a design description of the dojo loader and bootstrap.
-The external reference section provides references to documents more tutorial in nature.

 ===================
 External References